datacrafts-io/gatsby-opinionated-starter/README.md

     In order to commit in a conventional style conveniently you may run `npm run commit`.

+## :warning: Disabling publishing to npm

+There is a file [.releaserc.json](.releaserc.json) where you can disable publishing your project to npm on every new semantic release by setting `npmPublish` option to `false`

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: